Appearance | Herbaceous plant - Forb (flowering herbaceous plant - not a grass) |

 Leaves | Silvery white due to a dense covering of stellate hairs and denser on the under surface.
 Alternate, lanceolate to oblong, growing to 15 cm long (usually about 6-10 cm) and 1-2 cm wide.
 Stalked, often with prickles on the underside of veins with undulating margins and often scalloped |

-Flowers | Silverleaf nightshade flowers are purple to violet or occasionally white and grow to 3.5 cm in diameter.
-They consist of five fused petals with five yellow, long and tapering anthers. |
+Flowers | Silverleaf nightshade flowers are purple to violet or occasionally white and grow to 3. |

 Fruit |

 The fruit of silverleaf nightshade is a smooth globular berry.
 They are green with dark striations when immature, yellow and orange mottled and becoming wrinkled and dry when ripe.
-Fruit are about 1.5 cm in diameter with up to 60 fruits per plant. |
+Fruit are about 1. |

 Preferred habitat | Silverleaf nightshade prefers warm-temperate regions where it is not confined to any particular soil type.
 It grows well in areas with an annual rainfall of 250-600 mm.
 The weed is also drought tolerant. |